Vladimir-csp/uwsm/README.md

 and clean shutdown by wrapping standalone Wayland compositors into a set of systemd units.

-> [!IMPORTANT] This project is a work-in-progress!
-The main structure of
+> [!IMPORTANT] This project is currently in a stable phase with a slow-burning
-> subcommands and features is more or less settled and will likely not receive
-> any drastic changes unless some illuminative idea comes by.
-Nonetheless, keep
+> refactoring.
+Although no drastic changes are planned, keep an eye for commits
-> an eye for commits with breaking changes, indicated by an exclamation point
+> with breaking changes, indicated by an exclamation point (e.g. `fix!: ...`,
-> (e.g. `fix!: ...`, `chore!: ...`, `feat!: ...`, etc.).
+> `chore!: ...`, `feat!: ...`, etc.).

 > [!NOTE] It is highly recommended to use
 > [dbus-broker](https://github.com/bus1/dbus-broker) as the D-Bus daemon